Key Takeaways

 - SMR reporting with tipping-off protections

-AMLTranche — Full AML/CTF platform from $179/month.
+AMLTranche — Full AML/CTF platform from $59/month.
 Covers risk assessment, program generation, CDD for all entity types, DFAT screening, SMR reporting, and 7-year audit trail.
-Free tier available for program generation.
 Purpose-built for Australian property professionals including conveyancers.
+Book a demo to see how it works.

+Several other providers are entering the market.
 The right choice depends on your existing tech stack, transaction volume, and whether you need a standalone platform or integration with your practice management software.
+See our comparison of the best AML software in Australia for 2026 for a detailed breakdown.
+Also review AUSTRAC's conveyancing program starter kit for guidance on what your compliance solution should cover.

 What Are the Penalties for Non-Compliance?